-Revenue recognitionRevenue from sales of goods is recognized when control of the products sold is transferred to the customer and is measured at a provisional price which is a pre agreed price between the Group and its marketers.
-The Group is making majority of its sales through its marketers, and as per the terms of the agreement, the Group records sales for the products sold to its marketers at a pre- approved provisional price which is mutually agreed between both the parties.
+Key audit matter How our audit addressed the key audit matter Revenue from sales of goods is recognized when control of the products sold is transferred to the customer and is measured at a provisional price which is a pre agreed price between the Group and its marketers.
+The Group is making majority of its sales through its marketers, and as per the terms of the agreement, the Group records sales for the products sold to its marketers at a pre-approved provisional price which is mutually agreed between both the parties.
 This provisional price is the best estimate based on the prices prevailing in the market at that time.
-Subsequent to the sale of the products to third parties by marketers on actual market price, a positive or negative net back adjustment is finalized on a regular basis whenever the product is sold.We performade the following procedures to address the key audit matter: Reviewed the revenue recognition policy applied by the Group to ensure its aserving as the base price.
-This adjustment is finalized on a regular basis whenever the product is sold.Nestext a pre- evenue recognition policy at revenue recognition policies;The Group focuses on revenue as aserving as the bave factors and the materiality of the amounts involved, we have considered revenue recognition as a key audit matter.Tested transactions around the year-end, to ensure revenues were recognised in the correct accounting period;Refer to note 3 to the consolidated financial statements for the Group's accounting policy relating to revenue recognition.Assessed adequacy of the disclosure included in the notes to the consolidated financial statements.
+Subsequent to the sale of the products to third parties by marketers on actual market price, a positive or negative net back adjustment is made by the Group with the provisional price serving as the base price.
+This adjustment is finalized on a regular basis whenever the product is sold.
+The Group focuses on revenue as a key performance measure, which could create an incentive for misstatement of revenue.
+Based on the above factors and the materiality of We performed the following procedures to address the key audit matter: Reviewed the revenue recognition policy applied by the Group to ensure its compliance with IFRS requirements that are endorsed in the Kingdom of Saudi Arabia; Assessed the processes and controls over revenue stream; Inspected a sample of contracts to validate that revenue recognition was in accordance with the contract terms and the Group's revenue recognition policies; Evaluated provisional price adjustment as at year end for the sales made near to the year end.
+Tested transactions around the year-end, to ensure revenues were recognised in the correct accounting period; performance measure, which could create an incentive for misstatement of revenue. ensure revenues were recognised in the correct